embatty/KL_2025/course_modules_2025/Detecting_resistance_using_CommandLine/computational_practical_6_manual.md

 The command above will run amrfinder on the *Klebsiella pneumoniae* strain cpe004 we created an assembly for in previous practicals.

-It should take a couple of minutes for this command to finish.
+It should take a few minutes for this command to finish.

 From the command above, note the following chosen options:
 - AMRFinder only supports the processing of input nucleotide sequences in FASTA format (with the ```-n/--nucleotide``` option), and not the analysis of raw reads in fastq format.
 This means that raw reads must be de novo assembled first.